Skip to main content

 Major Trails And Attractions

 The Jardim Botânico de São Paulo is the primary attraction within the park, offering landscaped gardens, greenhouse complexes, and forest trails open to the public.
 The Estufa Grande, a monumental greenhouse, houses tropical and specialized plant collections.
 The orchid collection, Japanese garden, and Atlantic Forest walking trails are particularly popular.
-The Zoological Garden is adjacent and separately administered, with over 3,000 animals in naturalistic enclosures.
-The Instituto Biológico museum is open to the public with exhibits on agricultural science history.
-The Monument to Brazilian Independence and its museum (Museu Paulista, a.k.a.
-Museu do Ipiranga), recently restored for the 2022 bicentennial celebrations, form a national historic landmark adjacent to the park.
+[1] The Zoological Garden is adjacent and separately administered, with over 3,000 animals in naturalistic enclosures.
+The Museu Paulista (Museu do Ipiranga), recently restored and reopened in 2022 for Brazil's independence bicentennial, forms a national historic landmark adjacent to the park.

 Visitor Facilities And Travel